marcin-bukowiecki/weevil-debugger-plugin/README.md

     <li>Variable change history</li>
 </ul>

+You can install this plugin from JetBrains <a href="https://plugins.jetbrains.com/plugin/17511-weevil-debugger">marketplace</a>.

 ## Requirements

 For <code>Search</code> and <code>Evaluate future code</code> features, it is required to have a running JVM